top of page

 For example, some people with depression perceive their thoughts as sluggish and feel like their movements seem heavy.
 Others experience symptoms at the opposite end of the spectrum.
 They may say that they "can’t sit still," or feel fidgety, restless, and agitated.
 Mentally, they may experience anxious or even intrusive thoughts.

-Depression and therapy
+Depression and Therapy

-Depression is debilitating and can affect not only how you feel about yourself but also impacts your relationships and career.
-Cognitive behavioral therapy (CBT) for depression works to help you understand triggers and replace them with healthy coping strategies.
+Depression is debilitating and can affect not only how you feel about yourself but also your relationships and career.
+Cognitive behavioural therapy (CBT) for depression works to help you understand triggers and replace them with healthy coping strategies.
 We use a variety of therapeutic techniques CBT, NLP with the integration of hypnotherapy and psychotherapy render it a successful way to identify and understand depression and behavioural traits that might be causing and maintaining the client's depression.
-Cognitive Hypnotherapy gets to the root cause of the depression problem and changes the perception patterns and empowers the client to feel calm and manage negative emotions.
+Cognitive Hypnotherapy gets to the root cause of the depression problem changes the perception patterns and empowers the client to feel calm and manage negative emotions.

 Featured Posts